 Frieza pushes another one of Gohan's buttons and impales Krillin and sadistically tortures him.
 After tossing Krillin into the sea Gohan goes berserk and beats the everliving fuck out of Frieza while the theme song plays, then Masenkos Frieza's ass.

-Or the scene where he during the early Frieza saga.* When Piccolo is losing to Frieza's third transformation Gohan interferes in the battle and does a gigantic Masenko and nearly becomes the one who puts an end to him.
+When Piccolo is losing to Frieza's third transformation Gohan interferes in the battle and does a gigantic Masenko and nearly becomes the one who puts an end to him.

 Although filler, after Frieza buries Goku under a hundred feet of lava he presumes that he wins.
 Gohan, sensing his dad's defeat, heads back to the battlefield and attempts to pull a Taking You with Me.
 However, Frieza realizes this when Gohan keeps on trying to run away and explains to him how he's able to survive anywhere.
 Gohan frustrated lashes out at Frieza and punches him a dozen times and finishes his Meteor Move with a Masenko.
 This attack doesn't work but it does push Frieza to use his powered up final form he used against Goku as a Super Saiyan.